-Ms. Hall begins the 2017-18 season with a return to Opera Philadelphia, where she stars in War Stories (a double bill of Monteverdi’s Il combattimento di Tancredi e Clorinda and Beecher’s I Have No Stories To Tell You) as part of the much anticipated Festival 017, for which she is featured on the cover of Opera News (August 2017).
-She then returns to Oper Frankfurt to debut the title role of Purcell’s Dido and Aeneas and the leading lady in the world’s first staging of Zelenka’s Il Serpente di Bronzo.
-Ms. Hall will also appear in Frankfurt this season as Dorabella in Così fan tutte, Vlasta in Die Passagierin, and with Greensboro Opera as Rosina in Il Barbiere di Siviglia.
+Ms. Hall began the 2017-18 season with a return to Opera Philadelphia, where she starred in War Stories (a double bill of Monteverdi’s Il combattimento di Tancredi e Clorinda and Beecher’s I Have No Stories To Tell You) as part of the much anticipated Festival 017, for which she is featured on the cover of Opera News (August 2017).
+She then returned to Oper Frankfurt to debut the title role of Purcell’s Dido and Aeneas and the leading lady in the world’s first staging of Zelenka’s Il Serpente di Bronzo.
+Ms. Hall also appeared the same season in Frankfurt as Dorabella in Così fan tutte and Vlasta in Die Passagierin, and with Greensboro Opera as Rosina in Il Barbiere di Siviglia.

 Ms. Hall joined the ensemble at Oper Frankfurt in 2016-17 and was featured as Fulvia in Gluck’s Ezio and Zerlina in Don Giovanni.
 She also made her Russian debut singing Komponist in Ariadne auf Naxos with Maestro Vladimir Jurowski and the Moscow Philharmonic Society, followed by a return to the USA to sing Cherubino in Le Nozze di Figaro with Opera Philadelphia and Sesto in La Clemenza di Tito with Opera Theatre of Saint Louis.